-If you have an invitation, send it anyway and add a note that you don’t know if they are ready but you’re going to let them make the decision whether to come or not.
+If you have an invitation to an event, send it anyway and add a note that you don’t know if they are ready but you’re going to let them make the decision whether to come or not.
 And if they come, don’t avoid asking about their child because you think it’s awkward.

 From the parents I speak with who’ve endured this, the last thing we want is our child to be forgotten.